rokon12/rokon12/archive/_posts/2023-05-17-the-hallway-of-hope-the-first-cry.md

 My wife has been in excruciating pain for three days.
 The intensity of the pain is ever-increasing.
 Initially, the bouts of pain were spaced about 12-13 minutes apart.
 Now, they're down to five minutes.
 We called the hospital's triage, but they couldn't provide much help.
 They suggested she stay home, take Tylenol, and soak in a hot bath, which she's doing.
 While submerged in the water, she reminds me of a human submarine.
 Inside her is our baby, and she's enveloped in water.
 I used to joke with her, "Let's go to the swimming pool; you can be a human submarine."
 That never happened, primarily due to it being winter.
 Even if it weren't, we probably wouldn't go.
 We're a laid-back couple who enjoy the comforts of home.
 The term "couch potato" fits us rather well.
 I work from home and rarely need to venture outside.
 Although she's still a student pursuing her Ph.D., she manages to accomplish everything from the comfort of her couch.
 We order food and shop online.
 At most, we venture to Loblaw, our local grocery store, when we need supplies.
 Conveniently, it's located just across the street from our building, so the trip takes about as long as descending from our 16th-floor apartment.
 Anyway, I am moving away from the topic.
 I've never witnessed such severe pain in my entire life.
-My respect for women, particularly my mother, has grown exponentially after this experience.
+My respect for women, particularly my mother and wife, has grown exponentially after this experience.
 The pain a woman endures during pregnancy and labor is indescribable, and I won't even attempt to convey it.
 Tears of pain fall from my wife's eyes every five minutes, and I'm powerless to alleviate her suffering.
 I used to tell her that as a mother, she gets all the prizes---first, second, and third.
 I, as the father, merely receive the participant's prize, which feels like nothing in comparison.
 As stated in our hadith tradition:
-Book 32, Number 6181: Abu Huraira reported that a person asked: "Allah's Messenger, who amongst the people is most deserving of my good treatment?"
-He replied: "Your mother, then your mother, then your mother, then your father, then your nearest relatives in order of proximity."
+Abu Huraira (R.A) reported that a person asked: "Allah's Messenger (May peace and blessings be upon him), who amongst the people is most deserving of my good treatment?"
+He replied: "Your mother, then your mother, then your mother, then your father, then your nearest relatives in order of proximity." -- [Book 32, Number 6181](https://hadithcollection.com/sahihmuslim/sahih-muslim-book-32-virtues-good-manners-and-joining-of-the-ties-of-relationship/sahih-muslim-book-032-hadith-number-6181):
 Now I understand that, as a man, I play a minor role in this process.
 I don't experience any of the pain or struggle.
 The participant's prize feels more than sufficient.
 I believe every man should witness this pain to respect the women in their lives truely.
 Tabassum, my wife, is a strong woman with an incredibly high pain threshold.
 She seldom cries out in pain.
 At least, I've never seen her do so.